MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-ingest-data.md

 ---
 title: Data science tutorial - ingest data into a lakehouse
-description: In this first part of the tutorial series, learn how to ingest a dataset into a Fabric lakehouse in delta lake format and how to preview the data you ingested. ms.reviewer: sgilley ms.author: amjafari
+description: In this first part of the tutorial series, learn how to ingest a dataset into a Fabric lakehouse in delta lake format. ms.reviewer: sgilley ms.author: amjafari
 author: amhjf